liduojia1/MeanFlowSE/README.md

 ## Acknowledgments

-We gratefully acknowledge **Prof. Xie Chen’s group (X-LANCE Lab, Shanghai Jiao Tong University)** for their **valuable guidance and support** on training practices and engineering tips that helped this work a lot.
+We gratefully acknowledge **Prof. Xie Chen’s group (X-LANCE Lab, SJTU)** for their **valuable guidance and support** on training practices and engineering tips that helped this work a lot.

 ---